tslyf/quick-temp-file/README.md

             * If the name has no extension, the default extension (e.g., `.txt`) will be appended.
             * The file will be created in the configured default path if it doesn't exist, and then opened.
             * If a file with that name already exists in the default path, it will be opened directly.
+        * If you type only the extension (for example, `.md`, `.txt`) and press `Enter`, a new file with a random name and the specified extension will be created.
     * **"New file with random name" item:** Select this item from the list to instantly create a new file with a unique random name (using UUID) and the default extension in the default path.
 The file will then be opened.
     * **Recent Files List:** Below the input and the random option, you'll see a list of recently created/opened temporary files.
         * Selecting an existing file from this list will open it.